 - Bosentan (Tracleer).
 This medication has been approved for treating high blood pressure in the lungs.
 The drug improved blood flow in small studies of people with Buerger's disease.

 - Blood vessel procedure.
-A thin catheter threaded into the blood vessels may be able to open blood vessels, restoring blood flow.
-However, this procedure — called endovascular therapy — isn't widely used because it hasn't been very successful in the past.
-Newer techniques may help improve the success of this procedure in the future.
+A thin catheter threaded into the blood vessels might open blood vessels, restoring blood flow.
+Although this procedure — called endovascular therapy — isn't widely used, it might be effective.

 Lifestyle and home remedies